 In the spirit of open sharing here is a description of some of that process I went through.
 I struggle to convey what I’ve been through in words, so here is some media that helps communicate it alongside some extracts from my journals.

-“It was literally psychological, emotional and physical torture.
+“It is literally psychological, emotional and physical torture.
 Like having a pneumatic drill attacking the nerve endings of my mind, heart, body and soul every moment of every day for weeks on end.
 I have never experienced another pain that comes even close to how awful this was.

 Some of the shamanic journeying was horrific.
 For example, I spent about 4 hours lying on the floor wretching, feeling like I had thousands of slugs coming up out of my stomach.
 There was a period of months where I would go through something like this weekly, if not daily.